BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 ## Management
 ### Obsidian
-My go to tool for writing.
+My go-to tool for writing.
 Contains most things I write, from blog posts and other documents to my Zettelkasten and diary.
 It's fast to use and reliable.

 It's open-source, markdown based, secure as you own all your data and has a great library of user made plugins, themes and content.

 Great for building knowledge management systems such as the Zettelkasten system.
 See more on what Zettelkasten is and how to use it (Not published yet, but you can join my mailing-list to get notified).

-I backup my data using Git & Github and synchronise my files between my desktop pc, laptop and phone using Syncthing.
+I back up my data using Git & Github and synchronize my files between my desktop pc, laptop and phone using Syncthing.
 More on Syncthing down below.

 ### Notion
 I use it for quick notes.
 It's great for note-taking and organizing.
 A lot of short notes I take during my university lectures land here.